AlecThomson/wsclean/doc/source/a_term_correction.rst

     # The diagonal correction has parameters 'images' and 'window'.
     diagonal.images = [ aterms1-diag.fits aterms2-diag.fits ]
     diagonal.window = raised_hann

+    # The fourierfit (Fourier fitting) correction has only the parameter 'solutions'.
+    fourierfit.solutions = solutions.h5

+    # The klfit (Karhunen-Loève fitting) correction has only the parameter 'solutions'.
+    klfit.solutions = solutions.h5

     # The beam correction has parameter 'update_interval'.
 It may also have
     # telescope-specific options, e.g. the lofar beam supports 'differential', and